Link copied to your clipboard

 Can you use a HELOC for a down payment?

 Yes, using a HELOC for a down payment is possible.
-In fact, many consumers get a HELOC to help them buy a second residence or break into real estate investing.
+In fact, many homeowners get a HELOC to help them buy a second residence or break into real estate investing.

 A HELOC, also known as a home equity line of credit, is a type of second mortgage.
 It’s one of several ways you can use your property’s equity to finance a major purchase.